lowagner/sparrow-bullets/README.md

 sparrow-bullets
 ===============

 attempting to get sparrow3d working with bullet physics.
+The project is in its infant stages.

 sparrow3d is a C library, and bullet physics is mostly C++.
 So what you will find here is a C++ game framework which wraps